 Joshua’s practice includes all aspects of property and landlord and tenant law.
 He has extensive experience of boundary disputes and litigation arising out of conveyancing transactions.
 He regularly appears in Courts at all levels.

 - Tan and another v Sitkowski 1 WLR 1628: Joshua appeared for the respondent landlord, and was applauded for presenting his submissions in this difficult appeal in a concise and clear way by NEUBERGER LJ in a case that involved recovery of possession of shop premises with accommodation above let for a business use but which the tenant had turned into his home without the express consent of the landlord.
 The main issue was whether mixed premises such as this fell within the definition of “let as a dwelling” in the Rent Act 1977.
 It involved a consideration of this phrase in successive rent acts dating back to 1915.

 - Cressman v Coys of Kensington Ltd 1 WLR 2775.
-Joshua appeared for a Part 20 Defendant in this case concerning restitutionary remedies when personal property had been inadvertently been given away.
+Joshua appeared for a Part 20 Defendant in this case concerning restitutionary remedies when personal property had been inadvertently given away.

 Joshua acts in all kinds of business disputes, in particular those arising out of property development schemes, joint ventures and partnerships.
 He also acts in arbitrations, notably he was involved in an arbitration which lasted over 8 years concerning the mis-selling of pensions, mainly to nurses, which involved the examination of several thousand client files relating to individual pensions.
 Joshua also acts and advises in professional negligence proceedings, especially those arising out of property transactions.